truonghuu/drlnd_collaboration_and_competition/Report.md

 #### Updating parameters of actor and critic networks

 Given the mini-batch of experience, the DDPG algorithm updates the parameters of the local actor and critic networks using backpropagation.
-As shown in the algorithm pseudocode above, the loss function used to update the local critic network is a mean square error between the Q-value obtained by the target critic network and the expected Q-value obtained by the local critic network.
-When implementing the parameter update, we have used gradient clipping to set an upper bound of the gradients so as to avoid the issue of gradient exploding.
+As shown in the algorithm pseudocode above, the loss function used to update the local critic network is a temporal difference (TD)-error where we use target critic network to compute Q-value for the next state.
+We need to minimize this loss.
+In actual implementation, we compute the mean square error `y - Q(s, a)` where `y` is the expected return as seen by the target Critic network, and `Q(s, a)` is action value predicted by the local Critic network.
+It is worth mentioning that When implementing parameter update, we used gradient clipping to set an upper bound of the gradients so as to avoid the issue of gradient exploding.

-The parameters of the local actor network are updated similarly using a different loss function:
+The parameters of the local actor network are updated similarly using a different loss function, which is the mean of the value given by the local Critic network for the actions taken by the local Actor network.
+We seek to maximize this quantity.

+After updating parameters of both local Actor and Critic network, we then use "soft" updates to update the target networks.
+By soft updates, we mean that only a fraction (defined by τ) of the weights of the local networks are transferred to the target networks in the following manner,

+θ_target = τ*θ_local + (1 - τ)*θ_target

 #### Exploration